micmejia/bible-dump/NKJV/1 Peter/1 Pet 1.md

 Blessed _be_ the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead,

 ###### 4
-to an inheritance [^b]incorruptible and undefiled and that does not fade away, reserved in heaven for you,
+to an inheritance incorruptible and undefiled and that does not fade away, reserved in heaven for you,

 ###### 5
 who are kept by the power of God through faith for salvation ready to be revealed in the last time.

 ###### 6
-In this you greatly rejoice, though now for a little while, if need be, you have been [^c]grieved by various trials,
+In this you greatly rejoice, though now for a little while, if need be, you have been grieved by various trials,

 ###### 7
 that the genuineness of your faith, _being_ much more precious than gold that perishes, though it is tested by fire, may be found to praise, honor, and glory at the revelation of Jesus Christ,

 ###### 8
-whom having not [^d]seen you love.
+whom having not seen you love.
 Though now you do not see _Him,_ yet believing, you rejoice with joy inexpressible and full of glory,

 ###### 9
 receiving the end of your faith--the salvation of _your_ souls.